michaelchadwick/raffler/README.md

 ## Description

-Click or tap the button and a cavalcade of pre-loaded items will begin to cycle more and more slowly as it finally comes to a stop, and a single choice is made.
-That item will then be added to a results list below the *Raffler*, and will not be chosen again if re-run (until a reset, naturally).
+*Raffler* is a web app designed to help make a decision.
+Add your items, start the machine, and then click or tap the button to watch the countdown of your cavalcade of choices.
+Cycling slowly ramps down to a complete stop, and a single item is selected.

 ### Contributing